 string Number | The TTNC number which is to be modified. |

-In order to get a successful response, at least one of the optional parameters must be sent, however it is possible to send several of the optional parameters together in one request as shown in the examples below.
+To get a successful response, at least one of the optional parameters must be sent.
+It is possible to send several of the optional parameters together in one request, as shown in the examples below.

 <?xml version="1.0"?>